Higher Braidings of Diagonal Type: Nichols algebras of diagonal type

 \subsubsection{Cartan graphs}

-The collections of Cartan matrices produced in Example \ref{wg_nichols_example} are called Cartan graphs\footnote{In early papers these were called Cartan schemes.}.
-To define the corresponding Weyl groupoid, we need several notions (compare \cite{p-CH09a,p-CH09b}).
+The collection of Cartan matrices produced in Example \ref{wg_nichols_example} is an example of what is known as a~Cartan graph.\footnote{In early papers these were called Cartan schemes.} To define the corresponding Weyl groupoid, we need several notions (compare~\mbox{\cite{p-CH09b, p-CH09a}}).